juliamauri/RedEye-Engine/README.md

 ## Other Systems
 ### Shaders
-All geometry is rendered through shaders except bounding boxes.
-Just using for now 2 shaders that draw geometry with a given diffuse texture or a diffuse color.
+Shaders are used through the shader manager.
+This manager contains the large opengl calls making rendering code easier to read.
+The programs are parsed to identify uniforms and be able to modify then using the editor.
+### GL Cache
+This subsystem stores recent gl calls in order to evade repeating code.
+Now that we render more stuff we need to make sure we don’t overflow the graphics card.
+### Shader Editor
+Using ImGui’s text editor shaders can be edited in-editor.
+With File system reading changes on the extra milliseconds of each frame, any changes are detected and trigger the shader (or another resource) to be updated.
+### Thumbnails
+In order to view the Assets more easily than just text, FBOs are used to render the resource into a texture.
+Materials, textures, scenes, prefabs and models have the rendered textures for thumbnails.
+### Water Shader
+The sample shader we made has several uniforms to modify behavior and color for the wave.
+It's a Gerstner wave shader.Try changing the values to see what happens!
 ### SkyBox
 Default skybox loads on start.
 Using glDepthFunc(GL_LEQUAL) instead of glDepthFunc(GL_LESS) and rendered last, the skybox always draws the furthest away.
 For passing the 6 different textures,GL_TEXTURE_CUBE_MAP binds on draw call.
-### Console & Error Handler
-Engine logs all startup and importing procedures and can be accessed through the console window.
-This window contains a menu to filter logs shown by category and by file.
-Upon having to log an error report, a Pop Up appears showing the error description and the solution opted for.
-Additional logs and warnings about this procedure can be seen inside the same Pop Up.
+Geometry used to render is a primitive sphere (smoother than squared).
 ### Dynamic AABB Tree
 Scene module manages 2 Dynamic AABB Trees: one for static gameobjects and another for dynamic ones.
 Using the events system, scene gets broadcasted gameobjects' changes (active/inactive, static/dynamic, new child, remove child, transform modified...) and updates the trees acordingly to optimize **Frustum Culling** and **Mouse Picking**.
 Previously a quadtree was used but keeping it updated each frame was too costly.
 Dynamic Trees allow for fast element Push & Pop.
 [Reference used](http://box2d.org/files/GDC2019/ErinCatto_DynamicBVH_GDC2019.pdf).
 ### Bounding Boxes